post-kerbin-mining-corporation/CommunityTechTree/README.txt

 KSP-MINI-AVC
 ============

-This mod includes version checking using MiniAVC (http://forum.kerbalspaceprogram.com/threads/79745).
-If you opt-in, it will use the internet to check whether there is a new version available.
-Data is only read from the internet and no personal information is sent.
-For a more comprehensive version checking experience, please download the KSP-AVC Plugin (http://forum.kerbalspaceprogram.com/threads/79745).
+This mod is compatible with KSP-AVC version checking.
+For a comprehensive version checking experience, please download the appropriate plugin (http://forum.kerbalspaceprogram.com/threads/79745).

 ============
 LOCALIZATION